 When to call a doctor

-Call your doctor right away if you have symptoms that could mean your device isn't working properly, such as:
+Call your doctor now if you have symptoms that could mean your device isn't working properly.
+These symptoms include the following:

 - Your heartbeat is very fast or slow, skipping, or fluttering.